 The report concluded that the DWGM was not likely to meet the above objectives and that features of the existing market could be inhibiting the development of a liquid eastern Australian gas market.
-Through this report, the Commission made three recommendations:
+Through the 2017 Review, the Commission made three recommendations to:

-- 1. to provide a cleaner wholesale market price - 2. to establish a forward trading market exchange over the DTS - 3. to improve the AMDQ regime.
+- 1. provide a cleaner wholesale market price - 2. establish a forward trading market exchange over the DTS - 3. improve the AMDQ regime.